mximp/jktor/README.md

-# JKtor - Simple library for creating classifiers
+# JKtor - Simple library for manipulating classifiers

 Classifiers help to categorize entities.
 Classifier consists of _name_ and _path_.
 Classifiers' paths comprise the hierarchy of classifiers.